Steven-HDQ/Hive-ML-project/README.md

-### Beacause of the packages used in the python notebook, the last two map images maybe invisible without running.
+### Beacause of the libraries used in the python notebook, the last two map images maybe invisible without running.
 ### You can download the html file to preview the results.